ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/file.md

 # file

-Creates a table from a file.
-This table function is similar to [url](/docs/en/sql-reference/table-functions/url.md) and [hdfs](/docs/en/sql-reference/table-functions/hdfs.md) ones.
+Provides a table-like interface to SELECT from and INSERT to files.
+This table function is similar to the [s3](/docs/en/sql-reference/table-functions/url.md) table function.
+Use file() when working with local files, and s3() when working with buckets in S3, GCS, or MinIO.

-`file` function can be used in `SELECT` and `INSERT` queries on data in [File](/docs/en/engines/table-engines/special/file.md) tables.
+The `file` function can be used in `SELECT` and `INSERT` queries to read from or write to files.

 **Syntax**